 Performances and Ensembles

 We stage around 500 performances by staff, students and visiting artists in our venues at Renfrew Street.
-Our ensembles include Chamber Choir, Symphony Orchestra, Strings Orchestra, Wind Orchestra, Academy Brass, Stevenson Winds, Song Studio.
+Our ensembles include Chamber Choir, Symphony Orchestra, Strings Orchestra, Wind Orchestra, Academy Brass, Stevenson Winds and Song Studio.

 In September 2010, we opened our new premises at Garscube Road at a cost of £6m.
 The complex – known as The Wallace Studios at Speirs Locks – includes specialist dance rehearsal space, technical construction workshops, props and wardrobe facilities and additional teaching and office accommodation.
 We have invested a further £2.5m in refurbishing and improving our Renfrew Street campus with the creation of a digital media suite, developing additional recording studio facilities, refurbishing performance spaces and creating additional teaching and social spaces.